asofio/minimal-api-aks-poc/README.md

 ### Inventory Feature

 The Inventory feature is a straightforward Carter Module that contains one endpoint.
 Notice that `InventoryModule` implements `ICarterModule`.
 This interface presents us with the opportunity to implement the `AddRoutes()` method where we can register our API endpoints.
 Remember `app.MapCarter();` from Programs.cs?
-Because we have provided an implementation of an `ICarterModule` within this same assesmbly, anything defined within `AddRoutes()` will be auto-discovered and served up as an API endpoint.
+Because we have provided an implementation of an `ICarterModule` within this same assembly, anything defined within `AddRoutes()` will be auto-discovered and served up as an API endpoint.

 `app.MapGet("/inventory", GetInventory).WithTags("Inventory");`